Formal category theory in $\infty$-equipments I: First notions of formal category theory

-The defining feature of $A$ is that it is the largest subcategory so the essential image of $R|A^\op$ coincides with the essential image of $i$.
-Consequently, $R$ factors through $i$ so that we obtain the desired functor ${\colim}^W$ (after applying the involution $(-)^\op$). \end{proof}
+where the second arrow is the Yoneda embedding.
+By assumption, the essential image of the restricted functor $C|A^\op$ is contained in the essential image of $i$.
+Consequently, $C$ factors through $i$.
+After applying $(-)^\op$ to this factorization, we obtain a functor